This site brings together internet petition sites that enable you to vote for action on global issues.

 It is a function of this website to bring order to the loose array of social media platforms that enable you to vote on global issues.
 To help you find those places where you can go, as a global citizen, to legitimately influence decisions on global issues (See GD.org list).
 To enable you to participate in the new ‘global democracy’.

 One day, we may see the setting up ‘super vehicles’ to convey peoples views on global policies in an even more organized way.
 Perhaps, directly to the United Nations.
 Hopefully, we can also look forward to a day when there will be sites established where people with specialist interest, knowledge or skills may be able to debate openly and argue various policies and solutions on issues of global importance.
 To enable a better understanding of the alternatives, before voting starts, on the same site.

 In the meantime, it is hoped that you will find this site useful in bringing together those websites sites that you can go to visit or join, as a global citizen, to influence decisions that affect you.

 There is already a global democracy of sorts – the United Nations.
 It has many important functions, and it is quite democratic.
 But, its voting systems mean national political considerations can trump what is best for the people in the world.

 There are ongoing efforts to advance the development of a democratic world parliament.
 The work of those promoting a world parliament is admirable, but it is difficult to see one being established anytime soon, for the reasons outlined above (we will keep you posted).

 Recently, it has become apparent that the future of global democracy may well be the social media vehicle.
 That it will be about voting for actions and ideas, not people.
 To inform, rather than replace decision makers, and to pressure existing institutions to do that which is in our interest.
-If that is the future of global democracy, then the baby footsteps of that future are already being taken, and, you can be a part of it here.
+If that is the future of global democracy, then the future starts here.